-Self worth comes from within, it’s a positive belief that you are as worthy as anybody else and it’s value is completely up to you.
-It can only be obtained and measured by your belief that you actually deserve it (and of course you do!).
+Self worth comes from within.
+It’s a positive belief that you’re as worthy as anybody else and it can only be obtained and measured by believing that you actually deserve it (and of course you do!).
 How you feel about yourself is directly related to how you treat yourself and how you allow others to treat you.
-Improving your self-worth is necessary if you want to improve your life.
+Improving your self worth is necessary if you want to improve your life.

 1. Discover your strengths.
-Ask your family and friends to identify one or two things that you are good at and how they would describe you to another person.
+Ask your family and friends to identify one or two things that you’re good at and how they would describe you to another person.
 This will give you a glimpse of yourself from another perspective.
 Instead of viewing the things you believe you aren’t good at, you will be surprised at the little things others notice that you are good at.

 2. Write down your skills/strengths.
 As well as getting others to identify your strengths, take some time to write a list of what you perceive your strengths to be.
 This can be anything from making a wicked cake to being able to jog for a mile without stopping.

 3. Stop comparing yourself.
-We are all unique and have our own strengths.
+We’re all unique and have our own strengths.
 If you compare yourself to others, you’re fighting a losing battle.
 Start to focus on the things that are going right for you.
 Don’t waste time and energy focussing on what others have or what they can do, because you will completely forget about yourself.
 Appreciate all the strengths that you have which were identified in the first two tips.
 Remind yourself of these strengths when you feel undervalued.

 4. Physical and Mental Well-Being.
 Commit to making your physical and mental well-being a priority.
-Remember a Healthy body = A Healthy mind.
+Remember a healthy body = a healthy mind.
 Accept where you are and what you have.
 Minimise time spent with people who don’t appreciate you.
 If you have a friend or family member that drags down your self-worth, get them out of your life or be economical on time spent with them.
 Once you start to feel better about yourself, you can start to focus on working out how you can create the life you actually want.

 7. Try a new routine.
 Try something new by stepping outside of your comfort zone.
 The more you do this, the easier change will become.
 When you achieve or accomplish something new, your confidence grows and those successes will come faster.
-The more your confidence grows, the more your feeling of self-worth will grow.
+The more your confidence grows, the more your feeling of self worth will grow.